A229 Blue Bell Hill

-The forecasted timescales for this junction improvement scheme are:
+The forecasted timescales for this junction improvement scheme, should our business case submission be successful, are:

-- submission of the next stage of the business case to the DfT including details of the preferred scheme – summer 2022
+- submission of the next stage of the business case to the DfT including details of the preferred scheme - spring 2025

-- submission of full business case to the DfT – winter 2024
+- submission of full business case to the DfT - spring 2027

-- completion of scheme – summer 2027 (to be completed before the Lower Thames Crossing opens to traffic).
+- completion of scheme - summer 2029 (aim to be completed before the Lower Thames Crossing opens to traffic).